Skip to main content

 How will GDL be enforced?

 Enforcement will be through existing police powers, supported by clear communication and education from the Department and approved instructors.
-However, we expect that, where applicable, parents and guardians will be the main enforcers of the new measures.
+However, we expect that, where applicable, parents and guardians and young people themselves will be the main enforcers of the new measures.

 What penalties will be applied to drivers in breach of GDL conditions?